rekemezie/storefront-backend/README.md

 - Install db-migrate-pg to enable postgres db migration, `yarn add db-migrate-pg`
 - Install cors to permit sending CORS payload to endpoints `yarn add cors`
 - Install json web token library to enable us verity tokens that permit us access some endpoints `yarn add jsonwebtoken`
-- Install cross-env package to  switching between environments, `npm -i cross-env`
+- Install cross-env package to  switching between environments, `yarn add cross-env`
 - install all project dependencies `yarn`
 - to test that it is working, run `yarn watch` should show an app starting on 0.0.0.0:3000
 - We bring up the database with the command `db-migrate up all`